 Explain 4 models of ethical decision making in trauma treatment

 Dr. Johnson has been working with children, adolescents, adults, couples, and families in private practice since 1999.
-She uses several trauma-informed approaches as a TBRI Practitioner, EMDR Consultant, and Somatic Experiencing™️ Practitioner in Training.
+She uses several trauma-informed approaches as a TBRI Practitioner, EMDR Consultant, and Somatic Experiencing™️ Practitioner.

 Dr. Johnson is the owner of a large group private practice, the Center for Counseling and Family Relationships, which was established in 2007.
 She is also the owner of CCFAM Training, established in 2012, specializing as a Live, Virtual, and Online CE provider with a focus on supervision, Texas Ethics, play therapy, and children who have experienced trauma.
 Through CCFAM Training, Dr. Johnson also provides private practice coaching and consulting for mental health professionals in leadership and supervisory roles, as well as supervision for LPC, LMFT, and RPT.